Our favorite Rosh HaShanah Challah recipe for novice and expert bakers.

 - Once the dough is fully risen, join both ends of the dough to close each circle.

-- Personally, I don't like eggwash, so I dilute a little honey or Silan (date syrup) with water and brush it over the challah.
+- Personally, I don’t like the taste of egg-wash, so I dilute a little honey or Silan (date syrup) with water and brush it over the challah.
+It gives a lovely shine and of course, it’s nice and sweet.

 - After 15 – 20 minutes of baking in a moderate oven – 180ºC – you will have a perfectly golden, delicious challah.
 You can brush more honey or Silan on the challah for a perfect gloss.
 (This makes the crust a little sticky though)